AjayShukla007/Journey_100dayOfCode/Readme.md

 #### bit Manipulation:
 - Solved XOR Operation in an Array on leetcode with tc of O(n) and sc of O(1) Beats 96.60% in runtime and 55.9% in Memory with JavaScript

+### day 71 of #100DaysOfCode
+- Working on styling OverlayText Component for RTSP video streaming web app
+- Learning Bit Manipulation

+#### bit Manipulation:
+- Solved XOR Operation in an Array on leetcode with tc of O(n) and sc of O(1) Beats 92.86% in runtime and 44.23% in Memory with JavaScript